zeljkoobrenovic/grounded-architecture/_posts/2023-05-15-culture-strategy.md

 <br>
 ## Questions to Consider
+Use the following questions to examine how culture supports or undermines the strategy your organization is trying to execute.

 * *How would you describe your organization’s dominant cultural style, and how does it influence IT decision-making?*
 * *Does your IT architecture align with your company’s culture, or are there mismatches that create friction?*